spywhere/plug.nvim/README.md

 An extensible plugin manager wrap on top of [vim-plug](https://github.com/junegunn/vim-plug) in pure lua.

-Thus plugin is not a plugin manager, so vim-plug will either need to install manually or configured to be automatically install.
+Thus this plugin is not a plugin manager, so vim-plug will either need to install manually or configured to be automatically install.

 ## Table Of Contents